guymguym/heroku-build.script/readme.md

 # Heroku Buildpack: build.script

-Use it if you need a custom buildpack that will call a build.script in the app`s dir, instead of using a predefined buildpack sequence.
+Use it if you need a custom buildpack that will call a build.script in the app dir, instead of using a predefined buildpack sequence.

 ## Motivation